Being a Highly Sensitive Person (HSP) can be amazing!

 I’m Patricia Young.
 I live near North Park (San Diego, CA) with my husband, twin “kidult” boys, and Gracie, the handi-capable wonderdog.

-My guess is that you want to know if I know what I’m doing, and maybe you’re wondering why I love working HSPs.
+My guess is that you want to know if I know what I’m doing, and maybe you’re wondering why I love working with HSPs.

 I want you to know that as an HSP, I know what it’s like to feel like something is wrong with you.
 I wondered why I just couldn’t do as much as everyone else, and why I felt overwhelmed, drained and more emotional than most other people.
 I’ve struggled with feeling like an imposter and feared that I was too much.
 I felt wrong for being a deep thinker, and never wanting to hurt anybody’s feelings.